Dressings & Stitches

 Read more

-Scarring is a natural part of the body’s healing process.
-When the skin is injured, whether through surgery or trauma, the body responds by forming new collagen fibres to repair the damage.
-This process can result in the formation of a scar, which is a visible mark on the skin that differs in texture and colour from the surrounding tissue.
+Scarring is a normal part of the body’s healing process.
+When the skin is cut or injured, the body forms new collagen fibres to repair the area.
+This healing response creates a scar, which may differ in colour and texture from the surrounding skin.

 Infection